 Minimizes Serious Falls

-This figure indicates the percentage of long-term patients that have experienced falls leading to severe injury.
-Falls can arise for a variety of reasons, but excessive numbers of falls could be a sign of poor nursing care.
+This statistic measures the percentage of long-term patients who have suffered falls resulting in serious injury.
+Falls can happen for a variety of reasons, but excessive numbers of falls could be an indication of lower levels of patient supervision.

 Minimizes Urinary Tract Infections